axtk/routescape/README.md

 };
 ```

-In this example, we're setting the document title according to the current route location once the route navigation is complete.
+This example shows some common examples of what can be handled with routing middleware: preventing navigation with unsaved user input, redirecting to another location, setting the page title based on the current location.

+🔹 The `useNavigationComplete()` callback is first called when the component gets mounted if the route is already in the navigation-complete state.

 ## Converting HTML links to SPA route links